A generalization of operads based on subgraph contractions: Contractads

 \subsection{Graphs, partitions, and contractions}

-In this paper, we refer to a \textit{graph} as a finite undirected graph $\Gr=(V_{\Gr},E_{\Gr})$ without loops and multiple edges, where $V_{\Gr}$ is a set of vertices, and $E_{\Gr}$ is a set of edges.
+In this paper, we define a \textit{graph} as a finite undirected graph $\Gr=(V_{\Gr},E_{\Gr})$ without loops and multiple edges, where $V_{\Gr}$ is a set of vertices, and $E_{\Gr}$ is a set of edges.
 Two vertices $v,w \in V_{\Gr}$ are \textit{adjacent} if they form an edge in the graph.
 A graph is \textit{connected} if there is at least one path connecting any two vertices.
-Let us consider some particular examples of graphs: \begin{itemize} \item the path graph $\Path_n$ on the vertex set $\{1,\cdots, n\}$ with edges $\{(i,i+1)| 1\leq i \leq n-1 \}$, \item the complete graph $\K_n$ on the vertex set $\{1,\cdots, n\}$ and the edges $\{(i,j)|i\neq j\}$, \item the cycle graph $\Cyc_n$ on the vertex set $\{1,\cdots, n\}$ with edges $\{(i,i+1)| 1 \leq i \leq n-1\}\cup \{(n,1)\}$, \item the star graph $\St_n$ on the vertex set $\{0,1,\cdots, n\}$ with edges $\{(0,i)| 1\leq i \leq n \}$.
-The vertex $"0"$ adjacent to all vertices is called the "sun". \end{itemize} For a graph $\Gr$ and a subset of vertices $S$, the \textit{induced subgraph} is the graph $\Gr|_S$ with vertex set $S$ and edges coming from the original graph. \begin{defi} \begin{enumerate} \item A tube of a graph $\Gr$ is a non-empty subset $G$ of vertices such that the induced subgraph $\Gr|_G$ is connected.
+Let us consider some particular examples of graphs: \begin{itemize} \item the path graph $\Path_n$ on the vertex set $\{1,\cdots, n\}$ with edges $\{(i,i+1)| 1\leq i \leq n-1 \}$, \item the complete graph $\K_n$ on the vertex set $\{1,\cdots, n\}$ and the edges $\{(i,j)|i\neq j\}$, \item the cycle graph $\Cyc_n$ on the vertex set $\{1,\cdots, n\}$ with edges $\{(i,i+1)| 1 \leq i \leq n-1\}\cup \{(n,1)\}$, \item the stellar graph $\St_n$ on the vertex set $\{0,1,\cdots, n\}$ with edges $\{(0,i)| 1\leq i \leq n \}$.
+The vertex ``$0$'' adjacent to all vertices is called the ``core''. \end{itemize} For a graph $\Gr$ and a subset of vertices $S$, the \textit{induced subgraph} is the graph $\Gr|_S$ with vertex set $S$ and edges coming from the original graph. \begin{defi} \begin{enumerate} \item A tube of a graph $\Gr$ is a non-empty subset $G$ of vertices such that the induced subgraph $\Gr|_G$ is connected.
 If the tube consists of one vertex, we call it trivial. \item A \textit{partition of a graph} $\Gr$ is a partition of the vertex set whose blocks are tubes.
-We denote by $\parti(\Gr)$ the set of partitions of the graph $\Gr$. \end{enumerate} \end{defi} The set of graph-partitions $\parti(\Gr)$ admits a partial order by the \textit{refinement}.
-More explicitly, for a pair of partitions $I,J$, we have $I<J$ if each block from the left partition is contained in some block from the right.
-This poset has a maximal partition $\hat{1}=\{V_1,V_2,\cdots,V_k\}$ that is made up of connected components and a minimal one $\hat{0}=\{\{v\}\}_{v \in V_{\Gr}}$ made up of one-vertex blocks.
+We denote by $\parti(\Gr)$ the set of partitions of the graph $\Gr$. \end{enumerate} \end{defi} The partition set $\parti(\Gr)$ admits a partial order by \textit{refinement}.
+More explicitly, for a pair of partitions $I,J$, we have $I<J$ if each block from the left partition is contained in some other block from the right.
+This partially ordered set (poset) has a maximal partition $\hat{1}=\{V_1,V_2,\cdots,V_k\}$ that is made up of connected components and a minimal one $\hat{0}=\{\{v\}\}_{v \in V_{\Gr}}$ made up of one-vertex blocks.

-\begin{defi} For a partition $I$ of the graph $\Gr$, the \textit{contracted graph} is the graph $\Gr/I$, whose vertices are blocks of the partition and two blocks $\{G\},\{H\}$ are adjacent if their union $G\cup H$ is a tube of $\Gr$. \end{defi}
+\begin{defi}[Graph contraction] For a partition $I$ of a graph $\Gr$, the contracted graph, denoted $\Gr/I$, is the graph obtained from $\Gr$ by contracting each block of $I$ to a single vertex: specifically, vertices of $\Gr/I$ are partition blocks and edges are pairs $\{G\},\{H\}$ of blocks such that their union $G\cup H$ is a tube of $\Gr$. \end{defi}